 Format: Unless stated, the session will be held via Microsoft Teams or Zoom, the link will be emailed to you a week before.

-Booking: Spaces must be booked under the name and contact details of the person attending using a work email address.
+Please book your space using the name and contact details of the person attending, using a work email address.
 Multiple bookings made under the same details will be cancelled.